rhtaich07/resumecard/README.md

 # Curriculum Vitae
 -------
-This reporsitory hosts the resume/cv for Pradyumna Chatterjee
+This reporsitory hosts the resume/cv for Rohit Aich

 ## License